Comparison · NinjaTrader 8

 |---|---|---|

-| Design generation | Generation 2 — financial-outcome enforcement | Generation 3 — real-time psychological stability monitor |
+| Design generation | Generation 2 — financial-outcome enforcement | Generation 3 — financial-outcome enforcement plus real-time behavioral layer (superset) |

-| What it monitors | Cumulative P&L, trade count, position size | Seven real-time behavioral signals plus composite PSI score |
+| What it monitors | Cumulative P&L, trade count, position size | Cumulative P&L, trade count, position size — plus seven real-time behavioral signals and a composite PSI score |

-| When it fires | After a financial threshold is breached | When the behavioral pattern emerges, before P&L is affected |
+| When it fires | After a financial threshold is breached | When the behavioral pattern emerges, before it becomes financial damage |

-| Behavioral signal detection | Not in scope | Revenge Entry, Stop Manipulation, Size Spike, Rushed Exit, Position Overstay, Rule Violations, Overtrading Pace |
+| Behavioral signal detection | Not in scope | Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, Overtrading Pace |

 | Adaptive personal baseline | Fixed thresholds configured by the trader | Learns each trader's own session patterns; calibrates continuously |